lehmanwics/lehmanwics.github.io/_posts/2016-12-25-Code-Challenge-Day-2.md

 Womp Womp.

 So very few lines of code and it looks right but I know I am doing something wrong.
-I am going to check in Eclipse to make sure it's not just Codenvy's file structure not reading the file correctly although I did try to create the fil in the root of the project folder and that did not work either.
+I am going to check in Eclipse to make sure it's not just Codenvy's file structure not reading the file correctly although I did try to create the file in the root of the project folder and that did not work either.
 Still returned a ```false``` value.

 I will be spending time with my family for Christmas after I am out of work and will hopefully have some time in the evening to figure this out.